Ariane flight V88: Launch failure

-According to William Kahan, the loss of Flight 501 would have been avoided if the default IEEE 754 exception-handling policy ("presubstitution") had been used, because it would not have aborted the computation.
 The official report on the crash (conducted by an inquiry board headed by Jacques-Louis Lions) noted that "An underlying theme in the development of Ariane 5 is the bias towards the mitigation of random failure.
 The supplier of the inertial navigation system (SRI) was only following the specification given to it, which stipulated that in the event of any detected exception the processor was to be stopped.
 The exception which occurred was not due to random failure but a design error.
 The exception was detected, but inappropriately handled because the view had been taken that software should be considered correct until it is shown to be at fault. [...]
 Although the failure was due to a systematic software design error, mechanisms can be introduced to mitigate this type of problem.
 For example the computers within the SRIs could have continued to provide their best estimates of the required attitude information.
 There is reason for concern that a software exception should be allowed, or even required, to cause a processor to halt while handling mission-critical equipment.
 Indeed, the loss of a proper software function is hazardous because the same software runs in both SRI units.
 In the case of Ariane 501, this resulted in the switch-off of two still healthy critical units of equipment."

 Other issues identified in the report focused on testing: